rickbutterfield/Umbraco.Community.BlockPreview/README.md

 ```

 ## Usage
-This package installs a custom Angular preview for both the Block List and Block Grid editors.
+This package installs a custom Angular preview for both the Block List and Block Grid editors in the backoffice.

-When setting up a block to be part of the List or Grid, setting the 'Custom View' property to the appropriate `block-[grid|list]-preview.html` file will generate preview HTML based on the respective partial view found in `/Views/Partials/blocklist/Components` or `/Views/Partials/blockgrid/Components`.
+When setting up a block to be part of the List or Grid, setting the 'Custom View' property to `block-preview.html` will generate preview HTML based on the respective partial view found in `/Views/Partials/blocklist/Components` or `/Views/Partials/blockgrid/Components`.

 How to select the custom views when creating a Block List/Grid:
 ![Screenshot](https://raw.githubusercontent.com/rickbutterfield/Our.Umbraco.BlockPreview/main/screenshots/screenshot1.png "The Umbraco backoffice showing a panel titled 'Select view', with two HTML files in a list available for selection")